-The UK already generates around 13GW of its power from offshore wind, which is more than any other country in the world.
+The UK already generates around 13GW of its power from offshore wind.
 It plays an increasingly important role in our energy mix.
 For example, for a period on 29 January 2022 offshore wind was providing 66% of our total energy output.
 But we need to go a lot further.
 For the UK to achieve its climate goals, we need to quadruple our offshore wind generation, meaning we need up to 50GW of generating capacity installed and operating by 2030.